open/close all folders

 - God-Emperor: Eventually ruled by a collective example, as the members of the ruling council proclaim themselves joint incarnations of their pagan goddess.

-- Kangaroo Court: Taken Up to Eleven, with literal wild animals serving as jurors.
+- Kangaroo Court: Exaggerated, with literal wild animals serving as jurors.
 A druidic seer is deputized to "interpret" their verdicts for the court record.

 - Path of Inspiration: The neo-pagan cult that eventually takes over, and mutates into a full-blown Religion of Evil with deification of the leaders and human sacrifice.